abulnaga1/personal-website/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am a final-year PhD candidate working under the supervision of [Nathalie de Leon](https://sites.google.com/view/deleonlab/home) in the department of Electrical Engineering at Princeton University.
+I am a research scientist at Lightsynq Technologies, working on the development of universal optical quantum interconnects that bridge the gap to large-scale quantum computers.
+I received my PhD from the department of Electrical Engineering at Princeton University, working under the supervision of Prof. [Nathalie de Leon](https://sites.google.com/view/deleonlab/home).
-My research focuses on the design and fabrication of hybrid III-V on Diamond nanophotonic devices for coupling to neutral silicon vacancy (SiV0) centres.
-Currently I am investigating the stabilization of bulk implanted SiV0 centres through chemical surface termination, co-doping, and strain engineering.
-In parallel, I am fabricating 1D GaAs photonic crystal cavities for purcell-enhanced coupling to SiV0, and AlGaAs-on-Diamond ring resonators for frequency conversion of SiV0 emission to the telecom band.
+My PhD research focused on the design and fabrication of hybrid III-V on Diamond nanophotonic devices for coupling to neutral silicon vacancy (SiV0) centres in diamond.

 I received my BASc in Electrical Engineering at the University of British Columbia in Vancouver, Canada.
-My thesis work was performed under the supervision of
+My thesis work was performed under the supervision of Prof.
 [John Madden](https://www.ece.ubc.ca/faculty/john-madden) and investigated the fabrication of soft-electronics sensors for use in a smart bedsheet.
 During my undergraduate studies I also worked with [Jorge Santiago-Aviles](https://www.seas.upenn.edu/directory/profile.php?ID=80) at the University of Pennsylvania through an NSF REU on synthesizing biocompatible